 Orion produces a large range of XT telescopes, with the 4.5 being the introductory level.

-Their sizes range from this beginner’s 4.5-inch telescope and range through 6”, 8”, 10”, 12”, 14” and 16”.
+Their sizes range from this beginner’s telescope (link opens our choice of best beginner’s models in a new tab) and range through 6”, 8”, 10”, 12”, 14” and 16”.
 Technically, the largest two models are XX models, not XT, because they have open truss frames instead of solid OTAs.
 The 12” is available in XT and XX versions.

 To make things a little more complicated, there are also sub-models for many of these sizes.
 However, they are easy enough to understand: